efdevcon/DIPs/DIPs/DIP-0.md

 ## Instances

 Which events should this DIP target?
-Can be `*` for all events or a list of specific events - e.g. `Devcon7`.
+MUST be a list of specific events. e.g. ["Devcon7"].

 ## Tags
 Devcon(nect) has several aspects to its organisation.
 To help us better guide you, select the area of focus that concern your DIP: